A Brief History of St. Joseph’s Addiction Treatment & Recovery Centers

 We currently serve approximately 1,300 men, women, teens, and their families annually.
-Continuing in the tradition of the founding Friars, we provide over $300,000 in charity care.
-We have also grown to become one of the largest employers in the area with a staff of 220, and an annual budget that exceeds $13,000,000.
+We have also grown to become one of the largest employers in the area with a staff of 220, and an annual budget that exceeds $15,000,000.

 More importantly, a recent outcome study revealed that six months after completing the Inpatient program, a remarkable 93% of graduates maintain sobriety.